david-r-wasserman/Hospital-readmission-prediction-project/README.md

 By Dr. David Wasserman

 ## Analysis goal:
 Given the data from a hospital visit, predict whether or not the patient will be readmitted within 30 days.
-I will train a classifier on a subset of the dataset, and test it on an unseen portion of the dataset, with the goal of achieving a high area under curve (AUC) metric.
+I trained a classifier on a subset of the dataset, and tested it on an unseen portion of the dataset, with the goal of achieving a high area under curve (AUC) metric.

 **Note**: medical practice has changed since 2008, so the resulting model should not be expected to work well with current data.
 It is intended to shows the skills I would use if I was working with current data.